 Zurich, 24th April 1940 Ettlinger Zurich Pestalozzistrasse 35 Werner Weissenberg Kitchener Camp Richborough Kent nr Sandwich Dear Werner, Your letter of the 22nd February arrived soon after that of the 17th March, so we had the pleasant surprise of two lots of news in a short space of time.
 I have left myself more time for replying to the last letter than usual, partly because of lack of time, partly because I didn’t feel like writing.
 As for that, you can imagine my delight, when the latter arrived, at seeing your handwriting.
 To be sure, I would have loved to see you personally now we have Passover, or at least more chance of that.
 Because this is impossible, the Festival spirit is too short, but you probably won’t miss what you never had abroad.
 This morning the last two letters from the Aunts arrived.
 They were delighted with them and send you greetings.
 Aunt H. received, after a year’s silence, a card from her doctor.
 She was so pleased with it she is replying by Airmail.
 From the 12th to the 13th Aunt Friede was here.
 She travelled back via B., and she had hardly arrived on the street when she found that the only recently recovered roof, would be lost to her again.
 The family is living with Miss Ebel in the house of Nebel, in a room on the 3rd floor.
 The rest of the furniture is partly on the floor and partly with Mrs Adler.
 Uncle Kurt will try to come here.
 From the Philanthropin, Dr Henry Phillips has died.
 After a space of a year a serious illness befell him, so it is said.
 He was employed there for ten years.
 I don’t have any other news to write but I must tell you that Ruth has said she would rather spend the day cooking and baking, and Ilse added that she would like to be a Professor.
 It is very much unlikely that her wish will be granted.
 The child is most studious and wants to emulate her “Ideal”.
 Do you have Spring?
 Fourteen days ago we still had the heating on.
 Now it is 23 degrees in the shade.
 Our water and gas is functioning again; that’s the main thing.
 Many regards and best wishes.
 Your Leopold

 I think what follows is the last letter from Leopold to his dear son Werner.
-Written in May 1940, Leopold speaks quietly of a family being torn apart.
-Kurt is having to move (to Krenau ghetto, we now know) with his wife and daughters – including Ruth who loves to bake, and Ilse who wanted so much to emigrate with her uncle Werner.
-He did try to get her a place out to the USA, but in the end didn’t even manage to get himself there.
-She had been saving up her money to be taken along with him – it’s heartbreaking all over again, sometimes, reading these things.
+Written in May 1940, Leopold writes of a family being torn apart.
+Kurt is having to move (to Krenau ghetto, we now know) with his wife and daughters – including Ruth, who loves to bake, and Ilse who wanted so much to emigrate with her uncle Werner.
+He did try to get the girls a place to the USA, but in the end didn’t even manage to get himself there.
+We read in letters that little Ilse had been saving up her money to be taken along with him: it’s heartbreaking all over again, sometimes, reading these things.
 We know the date on which this letter was written, because Leopold mentions that it is Fedor’s birthday.
 Presumably at this point Leopold is again away from home trying to earn some money, as he mentions receiving a letter from his wife.

-The poignancy of Leopold’s words here – “it poured in streams at Sunday’s farewell in Stromen, like a year ago on that memorable day when we also made our farewell.
+The poignancy of Leopold’s words – “it poured in streams at Sunday’s farewell in Stromen, like a year ago on that memorable day when we also made our farewell.
 So insanely fast the time goes.
-Will we see each other again?” – they could have been found in Eliot’s The Wasteland – are made all the more so with the knowledge that this was the final letter of Leopold’s to reach his son before he died a few months later.
+Will we see each other again?” are all the more so with the knowledge that this was the final letter of Leopold’s to reach his son before he died a few months later.